There has been an increasing interest in guitar playing among females in the last two decades, and a majority of the new-gen guitarists are women.

 - Mahogany neck.

-You can find this guitar in two models, with an engineered wood fretboard or a rosewood fretboard and also the left-handed version, a rare quality in guitars of this size.
+You can find this guitar in two models, an engineered wood fretboard or a rosewood fretboard and also the left-handed version, a rare quality in guitars of this size.
 Since there is little room for adjusting the Bridge’s height, the thick strings can affect the sound clarity and cause unwanted vibrations.

 - Two fingerboard choices.